Compare IPTV Subscription Plans

 The listed events list itself can be amended, and the Six Nations has been reviewed in recent years as the tournament's commercial value has grown.
 Sky and Amazon have both expressed interest in the rights in past cycles.
 The political pressure to keep the Six Nations free-to-air remains strong — it is a unifying cultural event in three of the four UK home nations and removing it from free TV would be a significant political decision.

 For the 2026 tournament and the next two after it, free-to-air status is locked in.
 Beyond 2029, the question is genuinely open.
-Watch the listed events review by DCMS for any movement.
+Watch the listed events review by DCMS for any movement, because if subscription bidders ever do prise the rights loose, the way you every Six Nations match free will change overnight.

 Watching in pubs and clubs #